IBM-Security/verify-keycloak-integration/hld.md

 The intent of this project is not to provide programmatic interfaces that Alice will consume (though it could be extended to do that, if we discover such a need).
 Therefore, there is not really a threat of deprecating external interfaces.

 However, it should be noted that a majority of the functionality that will be packaged in these custom authenticators is dependent upon SPIs provided by Keycloak that are subject to change with newer Keycloak releases.
 That means we will need to identify, which each released artifact, a set of compatible Keycloak versions.

+These extensions are also dependent upon Cloud Identity public APIs.
+As these APIs evolve and are deprecated/removed from service, the extensions will need to be kept in sync.
+This is likely to be less of an issue compared to Keycloak's SPIs given the public nature of the CI APIs and that contractually Cloud Identity is expected to support public APIs for a given period of time.

 ### 6.7.
 Audit Logging